matteorinalduzzi/TTM/README.md

 Traditionally, models explointing moving averages, exponential smoothing and autoregressive techniques have dominated the field of time series analysis but with the advent of big data and advanced computational power, modern machine learning (notably, Deep Learning) techniques have come to the stage and started to gain attention.
 Without the aim to provide a comprehensive review of all the different statistical models and techniques applied in Time Series Analyis, hereafter we propose a brief summary of the main models usually encountered in this field (for a comprehensive review see R.J.
 Hyndman and G. Athanasopoulos - "Forecasting: principles and practice" - OTexts: Melbourne, Australia, 2021, [available here](https://otexts.com/fpp3/)):

-* **AR (AutoRegressive) Models:**

-* **ARIMA (Autoregressive Integrated Moving Average):** This model captures trends and seasonality by analyzing past values and residuals from the data.

-  * **Autoregressive Integrated Moving Average (ARIMA) Model** by Hyndman, R.J. & Athanasopoulos, G. (2013) [available here](https://otexts.com/fpp3/).
-This is a comprehensive text  covering the theory and application of ARIMA models for time series forecasting.
-  * **Box-Jenkins methodology** by Wikipedia [see here](https://en.wikipedia.org/wiki/Box%E2%80%93Jenkins_method).
-This Wikipedia entry provides a concise overview of the Box-Jenkins methodology, a statistical framework for fitting ARIMA models to time series data.

-* **Prophet:** Developed by Facebook, Prophet is a powerful tool that considers holidays, seasonality, and other user-defined regressors for improved forecasting accuracy.

-  * **Forecasting at Scale with Prophet** by Sean J. Taylor et al. (2017) [available here](https://arxiv.org/pdf/2005.07575).
-This is the original research paper by Facebook introducing Prophet, detailing its architecture and implementation.
-  * **Prophet: Forecasting Prophet** by Facebook [see here](https://github.com/facebook/prophet).
-This is the official documentation for Prophet from Facebook, providing a user guide and tutorials.
+* **Exponential Smoothing:** a family of models which us a decay factor to give more weight to recent observations and less weight to older observations.
+This model is particularly used for short-term forecasting (e.g. financial time series, where short-term trends and patterns are of particular interest)

+* **AR (AutoRegressive) Models:** Autoregressive (AR) models uses past values of the time series to predict future values.
+The basic idea behind AR models is to use past values of our target variable as regressors for computing the next value of the target variable itself.
+The order of the autoregression (p) determines how many past values are used for the prediction of the next value

+* **MA (Moving Average) Models:** Differently from AR models, Moving Average (MA) models use previous error terms to predict future values of the target variable.
+The order of the moving average (q) determines how many past values of the error terms are used for the forecast.

+* **ARMA (Autoregressive Integrated Moving Average):** these models an Autoregressive component (AR) with a Moving Average one (MA).
+By combining these two techniques, the ARMA model can capture both short-term and long-term dependencies in stationary time series data, making it suitable for various applications such as stock price prediction, demand forecasting, and signal processing.
+The order of the model, denoted as (p, q), specifies the number of lagged terms used in the autoregressive and moving average components, where p represents the number of autoregressive terms and q represents the number of moving average terms.

+* **ARIMA (Autoregressive Integrated Moving Average):**  ARIMA models are an extension of ARMA models that includes an additional integration term, which accounts for differencing in the time series data.
+Differencing is a technique used to make non-stationary time series stationary by removing trends and seasonality.
+By incorporating differencing into the model, ARIMA can handle more complex patterns and relationships in the data, making it particularly useful for time series data with missing values or outliers.

-* **Deep Learning Techniques:** Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks are particularly adept at capturing complex temporal patterns in data, leading to highly accurate forecasts, especially for non-linear data.
+* **Deep Learning Architectures for TS Analysis:** Among the many deep learning applications to time series data developed in the last years, Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks emerge as the two main architectures used in this field.
+These models are particularly suited for capturing complex temporal patterns in data, leading to highly accurate forecasts especially for non-linear data.

-  * **Long Short-Term Memory Networks with Recurrent Neural Networks** by Sepp Hochreiter & Jürgen Schmidhuber (1997) [available here](https://deeplearning.cs.cmu.edu/S23/document/readings/LSTM.pdf).
-This is the seminal paper introducing Long Short-Term Memory (LSTM) networks, a specific type of RNN well-suited for time series forecasting.
-  * **Recurrent neural networks** by Wikipedia [see here](https://en.wikipedia.org/wiki/Recurrent_neural_network).
-This Wikipedia entry provides a general introduction to RNNs, including their architecture, training process, and applications beyond time series forecasting.
+* **Foundation Models for TS Analysis:** Recently, the rise of foundational models in various fields (notably NLP and Computer Vision) have brought interest in developing similar models and approaches in  time series analisys (e.g. [The Battle of time-series transforers](https://www.linkedin.com/pulse/ts-foundation-models-battle-time-series-vijay-ekambaram/)).
+In this context, IBM Research has  open-sourced Tiny Time Mixers, a class of models pre-trained on curated and diverse time series data that shows very good benchmark both on zero-shot inference and few-shot fine-tuning of the base model.

 When building a time series model, it's crucial to distinguish between two types of data: endogenous and exogenous variables.